 where,

-Yi1 = max(Yij ); Yi2 = min(Yij ); YiΔ = Yi1 − Yi2 ; XiΔ = Xi1 − Xi2 (2)
+YiΔ = Yi1 − Yi2 ; XiΔ = Xi1 − Xi2, and

+Yi1 = max(Yij ); Yi2 = min(Yij ); (2)

-In this model, the relative diﬀerence in kin outcomes (YΔ ) is predicted from the
+In this model, the relative diﬀerence in NLSY-Children AFI outcomes (YΔ ) is predicted from the

-mean level of the outcome (Ymean ), the mean level of the predictor (Xmean ), and the between-kin predictor diﬀerence (XΔ ).
-The mean levels support causal inference through at least partial control for genes and shared environment.
-Therefore, we simultaneously evaluate the individual diﬀerence (XΔ ) and the joint contribution of genes and shared environment (Ymean & Xmean ).
+mean level of AFI (Ymean )[needs to be Y-bar, as in the equation], the mean level of intelligence, the predictor (Xmean ),[same] and the between-kin intelligence diﬀerence (XiΔ ).
+The mean levels support causal inference through at least partial control for genes and shared environment in previous generations.
+Within this model, there is explicit separation of within-family variance (within YΔ and XΔ, and betwee-family variance, within the X-bar and Y-var means.

-More broadly, this model allows us to explicitly untangle between and within family inﬂuences.
-If there is a true causal eﬀect between the individual diﬀerence and
+Thus, this model allows us to explicitly untangle between- and within-family inﬂuences.
+If there is a true causal link between intelligence and AFI

-the outcome (in our case – intelligence and AFI respectively), then we would expect kin
+, then we expect kin

-diﬀerences in intelligence to be signiﬁcantly associated with kin diﬀerences in the outcome.
-If the eﬀect is a spurious eﬀect – the function of between family diﬀerences – then we would expect to ﬁnd no signiﬁcant relationship between the diﬀerences in the outcome with the diﬀerences in the predictor.
+diﬀerences in intelligence to be signiﬁcantly associated with kin diﬀerences in AFI outcome.
+If the eﬀect is spurious – only the function of between family confounds – then we would expect to ﬁnd no signiﬁcant relationship between the diﬀerences in the outcome with the diﬀerences in the predictor.

 Sample

-The National Longitudinal Survey of Youth 1979 (NLSY79) is a nationally representative household probability sample, jointly sponsored by the US Department of Labor and US Department of Defense.
-In 1980, 12,686 adolescents were surveyed from
+The National Longitudinal Survey of Youth 1979 dataset (NLSY79) is based on a nationally representative household probability sample, jointly sponsored by the US Bureau of Labor and US Department of Defense.
+On December 31, 1978, 12,686 adolescents were sampled within a household probability sample from

 8,770 households on a battery of measures.
-The initial survey consisted of three subsamples:
+The initial sample consisted of three subsamples:

-• a cross–sectional probability sample of 6,111 non-institutionalized adolescents residing in the United States on December 31st of 1978,
+• a cross–sectional household probability sample of 6,111 non-institutionalized adolescents residing in the United States on December 31st of 1978;

-• an over–sampled civilian subsample of 5,295 racial minorities and disadvantaged whites, and
+• a separate over–sampled civilian subsample of 5,295 racial minorities and disadvantaged whites;

-• a representative sample of 1,280 youths serving in the US Military on September
+• a representative sample of 1,280 youth serving in the US Military on September

 30th , 1978.